canonical/brand-store-documentation/docs/reference/configuration-values.rst

 There are several Snap Store instances that will be relevant to you.
 To understand these instances, and the relationship between them, please read:

-- `Snap Store vs Dedicated Snap Store <https://ubuntu.com/core/services/guide/snap-store-vs-dedicated-snap-stores>`_
+- `Global Snap Store vs Dedicated Snap Store <https://canonical-brand-store-acme-alpha.readthedocs-hosted.com/explanation/snap-store-vs-dedicated-snap-stores/>`_
-- `Base Stores and Device View Stores <https://ubuntu.com/core/services/guide/base-stores-and-device-view-stores>`_
+- `Base Stores and Device View Stores <https://canonical-brand-store-acme-alpha.readthedocs-hosted.com/explanation/base-stores-and-device-view-stores/>`_

 Your Base Snap Store is:  ``{{CUSTOMER_STORE_NAME}}`` (``{{CUSTOMER_STORE_ID}}``)